matplotlib/matplotlib/doc/devel/coding_guide.rst

   If multiple rules apply, choose the first matching from the above list.

+  Setting a milestone does not imply or guarantee that a PR will be merged for that release, but if it were to be merged what release it would be in.

   All of these PRs should target the master branch.
 The milestone tag triggers an :ref:`automatic backport <automated-backports>` for milestones which have a corresponding branch.